-General Joseph W. Stilwell
+General Joseph W. Stilwell Museum

 |General Joseph W. Stilwell Museum Pictures|

 In 1942, during the Second World War, General Joseph W. Stilwell acted under orders to come to Chongqing.
-He worked as Chief of Staff in the China Theater of Operations and as the Commander-in-Chief of the American Army in the China Burma India Theater (CBI).
+He worked as Chief of Staff in the China Theater of Operations and as the Commander-in-Chief of the American Army in the China Burma India (CBI) Theater.
 The residence became the headquarters of the China Burma India Theater during that period.
-General Stilwell participated in a series of political and military affairs in the CBI Theatre of World WarⅡ, and cemented a profound friendship with the Chinese people fighting side-by-side in the Anti-Fascist War in China.
+General Stilwell participated in a series of political and military affairs in the CBI Theatre of World War Ⅱ, and cemented a profound friendship with Chinese people fighting side-by-side in the Anti-Fascist War in China.
 In July 1944, campaigns in Northern Burma succeeded and a road between India and China was built under his direct supervision, which made ammunitions and weapons accessible to China and brought an end to the blockade of the fascist state.
 The road was later named Joseph W. Stilwell Road.
 President Roosevelt recalled General Stilwell to Washington in 1944.
 To date, the museum and road are the only ones in China that are named after a foreigner.

-The main building of the museum is the former residence of General Joseph W. Stilwell.
+The main building of General Joseph W. Stilwell Museum is the former residence of General Joseph W. Stilwell.
 It is a three-storied house, including an office, an adjutant room, two meeting rooms, bedrooms and a basement.
-Simple furniture is shown as it was during the time that he lived there, and more than one hundred articles such as household goods, manuscripts and the uniform which was used by the general are displayed.
+Simple furniture is shown as it was during the time that he lived there, and more than one hundred articles such as household utensils, manuscripts and the uniform which was used by the general are displayed.
 In the residence's courtyard, a monument stands in the center on which is engraved a passage of epigraph in both English and Chinese.
 The epigraph was written by Franklin Delano Roosevelt on May 17, 1944.
 There is a bust of General Joseph W. Stilwell to one side of the monument, which gives visitors a vivid portrait of this great general.

-|Entrance Fee:||CNY 15|
+|Entrance Fee||CNY 15|

-|Opening Hours:||09:00 to 17:00 (Not open in January and February for renovation)|
+|Opening Hours||09:00 to 17:00 (Not open in January and February for renovation)|